 A lot of students believe in Jesus in the same way they believe in gravity: it exists, but it doesn’t really shape their everyday decisions.
 They might identify as Christians or say they believe in God, but they don’t see that belief changing how they treat people, how they make choices, or how they face challenges.
 Jesus made it clear in Luke 9:23 that following Him involves denying yourself and taking up your cross daily.
 It’s not just about knowing the gospel—it’s about submitting your whole life to it.

 To help students connect those dots, talk through what real surrender looks like.
 Use examples that contrast believing something with actually living it out.
 Invite them to reflect on whether their faith is something they’re simply claiming—or something they’re allowing to shape every area of their life.
-The goal isn’t to make them feel inadequate, but to show them the freedom and purpose that come from fully following Jesus.
+And doing this may occasionally leave students feeling inadequate.
+But the goal is never to shame students into the Kingdom; it’s just that we have to challenge them from time to time on whether they’re still trying to operate in the driver’s seat of their life.

 Teenagers are busy.
 Between school, friends, sports, jobs, and social media, their lives are packed—and often, Jesus ends up just being one more thing on a long list.
 But following Jesus isn’t about squeezing Him into our schedules when it’s convenient.
 It’s about making Him the foundation that everything else rests on.

-Start by helping students evaluate what really drives their decisions.
+So start by helping students evaluate what really drives their decisions.
 What are they prioritizing with their time and energy?
 From there, talk about what it looks like to build a life that’s centered on Jesus.
-That doesn’t mean quitting their teams or stepping away from responsibilities—it means learning how to bring Jesus into every one of those spaces.
-Help them understand that faith isn’t an event or a task—it’s the framework through which they live and move and make choices.
+That doesn’t mean quitting their teams or stepping away from responsibilities, but it does mean learning how to bring Jesus into every one of those spaces.
+Help them understand that faith is the framework through which they live and move and make choices.
+The gospel is their lens for life.

 Related Posts: